The data in your blog posts ages whether you refresh them or not.

 The Debt Is Already on the Books

-80% of SaaS blog posts contain data claims.
+About three in four SaaS blog posts contain data claims.
 The average post carries several.
-Past 24 months, more than one in eight of a post's cited stats has aged two or more years out of date, on top of the borrowed citations that were already old when they went in and the links behind them that are starting to rot.
+Past 24 months, about one in ten of a post's cited stats has aged two or more years out of date, on top of the borrowed citations that were already old when they went in and the links behind them that are starting to rot.

 Page-level refreshes leave it untouched, because nothing on the page changed.
 The data needs claim-level detection, and that requires living content infrastructure built around the unit that ages: the individual claim.